shikhars/shudum/README.md

 ### Version

-- Current Version: v0.0.1
+- Current Version: v0.1.0
-- Shudum is currently only optimized for desktop
-- Responsive design coming soon
-- Note: This is a pre-release version.
-This version should not be considered production-ready.
+- Shudum was built with responsive design in mind and works well on most modern browsers and devices.

 ### Links